nyngwang/NeoClear.lua/README.md

 ## Usage

 Only one command.
-Work on modified buffer.
+Work on "un-saved" buffer.

 ```lua
 NeoClear